Future of Earth

 The luminosity of the Sun will steadily increase, causing a rise in the solar radiation reaching Earth and resulting in a higher rate of weathering of silicate minerals.
 This will affect the carbonate–silicate cycle, which will reduce the level of carbon dioxide in the atmosphere.
 About 600 million years from now, the level of carbon dioxide will fall below the level needed to sustain C_{3} carbon fixation photosynthesis used by trees.
 Some plants use the C_{4} carbon fixation method to persist at carbon dioxide concentrations as low as ten parts per million.
 However, in the long term, plants will likely die off altogether.
 The extinction of plants would cause the demise of almost all animal life since plants are the base of much of the animal food chain.

 In about one billion years, solar luminosity will be 10% higher, causing the atmosphere to become a "moist greenhouse", resulting in a runaway evaporation of the oceans.
 As a likely consequence, plate tectonics and the entire carbon cycle will end.
 Then, in about 2–3 billion years, the planet's magnetic dynamo may cease, causing the magnetosphere to decay, leading to an accelerated loss of volatiles from the outer atmosphere.
 Four billion years from now, the increase in Earth's surface temperature will cause a runaway greenhouse effect, creating conditions more extreme than present-day Venus and heating Earth's surface enough to melt it.
 By that point, all life on Earth will be extinct.
-Finally, the planet will likely be absorbed by the Sun in about 7.5 billion years, after the star has entered the red giant phase and expanded beyond the planet's current orbit.
+Finally, the planet will possibly be engulfed by the Sun in about 7.6 billion years, after the star has entered the red giant phase and expanded beyond the planet's current orbit.
+However, a newer study in 2026 suggests that it is likely that the Earth will survive engulfment.